bobbin-rs/bobbin-cli/README.md

    console of the selected device if available.
 You can also start an instance of OpenOCD and gdb with the output binary produced by the build stage.

+For a collection of LED blinking demo firmware for a wide variety of popular development boards, (useful for verifying that your toolchain works) see [bobbin-blinky](https://github.com/bobbin-rs/bobbin-blinky/)

 ## Supported Host Platforms

 MacOS and Linux are currently supported, Windows support is planned.